go-godo/godo/book/getting_started/locating_maingo.md

 Godo compiles and runs a file at the relative path `Gododir/main.go`.
 If the path does not exist at the current directory, parent directories are searched.

-For example, consider this abbreviated directory structure:
+For example, given this directory structure:

 ```
 mgutz/